Blackymas/NSPanel_HA_Blueprint/README.md

 ## Home
 - Current weather with button to Weather Forcast page
 - Hardware buttons can be freely assigned
-- Hardware button label or without label
+- Hardware button label (optional)
-- Blue line indicates on or off of the entity
+- Blue line indicates the entity's states (`on` or `off`)
-- Temperature outside
+- Outside temperature
 - Status icons at the top
 - Room temperature with button to thermostat page
 - Room humidity
-- Hot water temperature
-- Button to display settings page
+- Up to 3 user's selectable entities

 ## Button Page